 Sinek argues that when employees feel protected by their leaders, their natural reaction is to trust and to cooperate, which ultimately improves performance.
 He adds that“Great leaders would never sacrifice people to save the numbers, they would sooner sacrifice the numbers to save the people”.

 2. What Makes Us Feel Good about Our Work by Dan Ariely

 Runtime: 20 minutes

 Ariely also focuses on the importance of employee recognition.
-This is an area we are passionate about at Clear Review, and in a previous post, we have covered how performance management software can be used to recognise employee accomplishments.
+This is an area we are passionate about at Clear Review, and in a previous post, we have covered how performance management software can help with recognition of employee accomplishments.

 3. The Puzzle of Motivation by Dan Pink